-After three days spent drafting, collaborating, and work-shopping, students were ready to record their poems using Flipgrid.
-I use Flipgrid A LOT.
+After three days spent drafting, collaborating, and work-shopping in class, students were ready to record their poems using Flipgrid.
 I love it as an instructional tech tool.
-It’s user-friendly, the kids love the stickers and selfies, and there’s a billion things you could do with it.
+It’s user-friendly, the kids love the stickers and selfies, and there’s a billion things you can do with it.
 I use the free version, so students have only 90 seconds in which to read their poems.
 I also offered students the opportunity to do a live performance for the class if they wished to.
 Over half of the class took me up on that opportunity, and it makes my teacher heart happy to know so many of them felt safe and comfortable enough in my classroom space to share, and that they felt proud of their work and wanted to read it for us.

 Thank you for reading!
 Do you have a story, lesson, activity, or something else to share with TeachLivingPoets.com?
 Be a guest author!
 Email me at firstname.lastname@example.org.